impira/docquery/README.md

 ## How it works

-Under the hood, docqa uses a pre-trained language model, based on [LayoutLM](https://arxiv.org/abs/1912.13318), that has been fine-tuned for question-answering tasks.
+Under the hood, docqa uses a pre-trained zero-shot language model, based on [LayoutLM](https://arxiv.org/abs/1912.13318), that has been fine-tuned for a question-answering task.
 The model is trained using a combination of [SQuAD2.0](https://rajpurkar.github.io/SQuAD-explorer/) and [DocVQA](https://rrc.cvc.uab.es/?ch=17) which make it particularly well suited for complex visual question answering tasks on a wide variety of documents.
 The underlying model is also published on HuggingFace as [impira/layoutlm-document-qa](https://huggingface.co/impira/layoutlm-document-qa) which you can access directly.